CERTIFICATION & STANDARDS · INSTITUTIONAL PATHWAY

 Methodology Participation

-For standards committee participants and notified bodies, early engagement means first-hand access to an architecture that may require new test methodology.
+For standards committee participants and notified bodies, early coordination means first-hand access to an architecture that may require new test methodology.

 Contributing to that process at the design stage — rather than encountering the architecture at the formal conformity assessment stage — creates informed, authoritative institutional involvement.